wsethbrown/wsethbrown/README.md

 🎓 Full Stack Graduate Nucamp

+- 🔭 I’m currently working on a web app for Whiskey Share Society (https://github.com/wsethbrown/whiskey-share-society)
+- 🌱 I’m currently learning Golang.
+- 📫 How to reach me: wseth.brown@icloud.com
+- ⚡ Fun fact: I got into programming through MUDs (basically a text-based MMO genre from the 80s)

 <!--
 **wsethbrown/wsethbrown** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.